 - Have an ear infection

 - Are taking medicine for a psychiatric condition

-The effects of nitrous oxide begin to wear off shortly after you start breathing oxygen again.
+The effects of laughing gas begin to wear off shortly after you start breathing oxygen again.
 It can take up to 15 minutes after the gas supply is stopped to feel normal again, so if you opt for this sedation method, you should be able to drive home after the procedure.

 Q: “Is nitrous oxide conscious sedation?“

-A: Yes, nitrous oxide is a form of conscious sedation.
+A: Yes, laughing gas is a form of conscious sedation.
 You will be fully awake and alert during treatment, but your feelings of fear and anxiety will be alleviated.

 Q: “Will my appointment be painless with nitrous oxide?“